PHOENIXcenter/pi-HelixNovo/README.md

 - The [**computational platform**](https://openi.pcl.ac.cn/OpenI/pi-HelixNovo-NPU) has been prepared for users without programming expertise, with an [**operation video**](https://openi.pcl.ac.cn/OpenI/pi-HelixNovo-NPU/src/branch/main/User-guide-English.mp4) attached.
 - We also prepared a Graphical User Interface (GUI) version for Windows users, which can be downloaded from [**here**]().
   1. Unzip π-HelixNovo.7z.
-  2. Ensure that your Windows system is 64 bit (only 64 bit system is supported), and the corresponding NVIDIA Driver has been installed on your system.
+  2. Ensure that your Windows system is 64 bit (only 64 bit system is supported), and the corresponding NVIDIA Driver has been installed in your system.
   3. Double click π-HelixNovo.exe.
   4. Select mgf files as Input Files.
   5. Select the Output Folder.